Arthur-Vie/ELEC1620-project/README.md

 - [AV_USART.cpp](https://github.com/Arthur-Vie/ELEC1620-project/blob/master/AV_USART.cpp) ([AV_USART.h](https://github.com/Arthur-Vie/ELEC1620-project/blob/master/AV_USART.h)) provides methods for sending bytes and also sending whole strings or blocks of data over the UART serial port.
 - [string_handling.cpp](https://github.com/Arthur-Vie/ELEC1620-project/blob/master/string_handling.cpp) ([string_handling.h](https://github.com/Arthur-Vie/ELEC1620-project/blob/master/string_handling.h)) contains a routines for converting signed 16-bit integers into text strings and inserting them into other strings.

+I have also created a small python script ([rotations_callback.py](rotations_callback.py)) that reads angle values from the device over the serial port and uses them to set the orientation of a model in blender (www.blender.org).

-embedded below is a brief video demonstrating the functionality so far:
+embedded below are some animations and a brief video demonstrating the functionality so far:

+![gif](Documentation/anim.gif)

 <video></video>

-![gif](Documentation/anim.gif)